Model: Range Xperts OB-130 – 360 Degree Omni-Directional HDTV Antenna

 Although a non-directional (also known as an Omni directional) antenna isn't as strong as a directional antenna pointed in its best direction, this model does a remarkable job in all directions without any turning necessary (great choice, if a rotor can't be used in an area with stations scattered in many directions).

 This model outperforms most Omni directional models, by using a more efficient, low loss design on the UHF and VHF bands.
-Using effective, large conductor UHF loops within its housing, and full sized VHF elements (its aluminum wings), it has outstanding efficiency over the wide TV channel frequency spectrum!
+Using effective, large conductor UHF loops within its housing, and full sized VHF elements (its aluminum wings), it has outstanding efficiency over the wide HDTV frequency spectrum!

 · Full UHF and VHF Omni-Directional Performance